martin-ger/esp_wifi_repeater/README.md

 - scan: does a scan for APs
 - set ap_on [0|1]: selects, whether the soft-AP is disabled (ap_on=0) or enabled (ap_on=1, default)
 - set ap_open [0|1]: selects, whether the soft-AP uses WPA2 security (ap_open=0,  automatic, if an ap_password is set) or open (ap_open=1)
+- set auto_connect [0|1]: selects, whether the STA should keep retrying to reconnect to the AP. auto_connect is off (0) after first flashing or after "reset factory".
+When you enter a new SSID it will be automatically set on (1).
 - set ssid_hidden [0|1]: selects, whether the SSID of the soft-AP is hidden (ssid_hidden=1) or visible (ssid_hidden=0, default)
 - set phy_mode [1|2|3]: sets the PHY_MODE of the WiFi (1=b, 2=g, 3=n(default))
 - set speed [80|160]: sets the CPU clock frequency (default 80 Mhz)